Plankton Identifier

 Select a method

-File formats and file name
+File formats and File names.
+23

-Build customized analysis method (tdm)
+Build its own analysis method (tdm) 24

 MAIN WINDOW

-Figure 1: Main Window
+Figure 1: Main window

 A menu is also available: